nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ```

 #### 3.2.4. ```view-user``` - View a user
->View the details of a user in the list
+>View the details of a user in the list including the user's items and debt

 Format: ```view-user /u [USERNAME]```